alperr/wk/README.md

 changes to it, below is the track of all those changes

 unfortunately there is no foreseeable date for stable version release yet

+### Migration Notes 0.4.14 to 0.5.0
+July-20-2020

+- standart web components syntax is adopted for components.
+- main component renamed from app to web-app (to match web components naming)

 ### Migration Notes 0.3.0 to 0.3.1
 August-26-2019